bgokul8056/Gradient-Descent-Optimization/README.md

 The hyperparameters varied are `learning rate`, `batch size` and the `number of iterations`.

+The findings of this project are documented in the report

 ## DATA Folder
 This folder contains the Fashion MNIST training data.